Under active development — things may change.

 We use numbers rather than descriptive names (like hero-horizontal) because names become subjective and unwieldy as the library grows.
 Numbers are short, unambiguous, and sort naturally.

-Within a single block, visual variations (e.g., "with CTAs", "without image") are handled through the block's previews.tsx file and shown on the documentation page.
+Within a single block, visual variations (e.g., "with CTAs", "without image") are shown on the block's detail page through different preview configurations.

 • ace-hero-1 — from Aceternity UI